 Her art is inspired by imagination, emotion, nature, music, and anything that catches her mind’s eye, and her style plays heavily on intricate details, vivid colors, and flowing, organic stylization.

 Coming from an artistic family and having had a love of art and drawing since she could first hold a pencil, she is self-taught as an artist and has over 12 years of experience painting.
-Although she originally got her start working in soft body acrylic, she now works in watercolor, a medium she loves for its glow, quirkiness, and spontaneity.
+Although she originally got her start working in acrylic, she now works in watercolor, a medium she loves for its glow, quirkiness, and spontaneity.
 She often combines it with white gouache, colored inks, white gel pen, metallic acrylic, and mixed media elements.

 My art is an extension of my inner self, a medium that allows me to channel the inner workings of my mind into a physical painting.
 It’s important to me to allow my creativity to forge its own path, to not be bound by rules and labels, and to challenge myself to keep my art growing and evolving.